 Through the first eight months of 2025, 1,504 chief executives left their posts - the highest number since Challenger, Gray & Christmas began tracking in 2002.
 Demand for executive talent has never been higher.
 But does that mean you need a retained search firm, or can AI sourcing do the job?

-The honest answer: it depends on the role, the stakes, and your internal capacity.
-What's changed in 2026 is that the binary choice between "hire a firm" and "do it yourself" no longer applies.
-A third option - AI-powered sourcing - has emerged as a middle path that gives you the reach of a global search firm without the retainer.
+Honestly, the answer depends on the role, the stakes, and your internal capacity.
+What’s changed in 2026 is that the binary choice between “hire a firm” and “do it yourself” no longer applies.
+Alternatives to executive search firms - AI-powered sourcing platforms like Pin and other tech-enabled approaches - now offer a middle path with the reach of an international search practice without the retainer.

-- Confidential CEO or board-level searches where discretion is critical
+- Confidential CEO or directorship searches where discretion is critical

 - Transformational leadership hires where cultural assessment and psychometric evaluation matter as much as resume credentials